Pokemon Sword and Shield Expansion Pass: Everything you need to know about the new adventures

 Most excitingly of all, the expansion will introduce Pokemon old and new to the world of Pokemon Sword and Shield.
 Both of the new areas will feature Pokemon forms unique to that region, newly discovered legendary Pokemon, and add some familiar Pokemon from past generations.
 Yep, that's right.
 Some Pokemon from past generations are on the way.

 You can also try out a sneak peek demo of the beginning of the story for the Isle of Armor expansion as of today, January 9.
-Doing so will get you a Galarian Slowpoke, a new regional form that can also evolve into Galarina Slowbro using an item found in Isle of Armor or a Galarian Slowking using an item in the Crown Tundra.
-You can see the description for the new addition below:
+Doing so will get you a Galarian Slowpoke, a new regional form that can also evolve into Galarian Slowbro using an item found in Isle of Armor or a Galarian Slowking using an item in the Crown Tundra.
+You can see the description for the new Slowpoke form below:

 Galarian Slowpoke